 Curriculum

-We offer a variety of inpatient and outpatient experiences to give residents a diverse and balanced education.
+We offer a variety of inpatient and outpatient experiences and capitalize on HonorHealth’s multiple hospital facilities to give residents a diverse and balanced education.

 Inpatient

-On our inpatient schedule, we rotate call in a cyclical fashion every four days.
-This cycle includes a long-call day (admitting all day), post-call day (a chance to clean up issues and get to know your patients from the prior day), short call day (admissions for part of the day) and a pre-call day (no admissions, prepare for long-call).
-As a community hospital, we see a strong variety and acuity of cases, from frequent “bread-and-butter” cases like congestive heart failure and pneumonia, to the rare “zebra’s” such as cardiac myxomas and spontaneous thoracic duct ruptures.
+Our two teaching teams at HonorHealth Thompson Peak Medical Center are each made up of one senior, two interns, and medical students.
+We rotate calls in a cyclical fashion every four days.
+This cycle includes a long-call day (admitting until 6 p.m.), a post-call day (a chance to get to know your patients from the prior day), a short call day (admissions for part of the day) and a pre-call day (no admissions, prepare for long-call).
+As a community hospital, we see a diverse patient population and a variety of pathologies, from “bread-and-butter” cases like congestive heart failure and pneumonia to “zebra’s” such as cardiac myxomas and Creutzfeldt-Jakob disease.

 Ambulatory